The Personal Narrative

 - Eliminating the noise around the information that concerns us.

 - Not seeking any further as soon as some suitable conclusion has been found.

-- Imposing ourselves so to eliminate the need for information altogether.
+- Imposing a preset answer so to eliminate the need for information altogether.

 How do we sort out information has been preset a long time ago, although it has its updates as we go along.
-These preset filters are often called our Paradigm.
-It is the summing-up of our Beliefs.
+These preset filters are often called a Paradigm.
+A Paradigm is a neat package summing-up our Beliefs.